 Colon cancer is the third leading cause of cancer-related deaths in the United States.
-In includes cancers found in the large intestine (colon) and rectum (the lower part of the large bowel).
+It includes cancers found in the large intestine (colon) and rectum (the lower part of the large bowel).
 Colon cancer often starts as a small polyp, a growth of extra tissue.
 Some polyps can become cancer if not removed.
-It's important to get screened, which is testing before there are any symptoms, to help find polyps before they turn into cancer.
+It’s important to get screened, which is testing before there are any symptoms, to help find polyps before they turn into cancer.
 If colon cancer is found early, treatment may work better.

 For Colorectal Cancer Awareness Month, we asked our Gastroenterologist, Dr. Steven Finkelstein, some questions about the risks and facts of colorectal cancer:

 1) What are some signs and symptoms of a colorectal issue?

 Although the signs and symptoms of colorectal disease are broad and oftentimes subtle, the most common symptoms include a change in bowel habits, rectal bleeding, anemia, abdominal pain, and unexplained weight loss.